 Transportation (monthly pass)- $159.96

 When compared to other countries like the US, it is said that Canada is cheaper to live in.
-Though people in Canada receive better social benefits such as healthcare, paid maternity leave and also greater subsidization of their post-secondary schools.
+Though people in Canada receive better social benefits such as healthcare, paid maternity leave, and also more significant subsidization of their post-secondary schools.
 Both countries usually have the same annual income.
 However, the cost of living in the United States is considered to be remarkably less.

-The policies introduced by the government are based on the social, economic, and cultural development of the country.
-Several policies have been introduced with respect to immunization, health care, housing, prevention of smoking among youth, poverty reduction strategy, early childhood learning, and child care.
+The policies introduced by the Government are based on the social, economic, and cultural development of the country.
+Several policies have been introduced concerning immunization, health care, housing, prevention of smoking among youth, poverty reduction strategy, early childhood learning, and childcare.

 Increased housing costs: If you’re planning to move to Canada, you need to be prepared to pay high housing rates

 Dependency on petroleum production: There is always a dependency on petroleum production.
 Every economic sector, the export sector, and even tax revenues, all heavily rely on petroleum.